LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** None

-**Description:** This parameter is defined by a string specifying the name of the CSV file containing data on the equipments in the simulation.
-It's an _optional_ file designed to refine site characteristics and reduce the need for redundant definitions of equipment groups.
+**Description:** This parameter is defined by a string specifying the name of the CSV file containing data on the equipment in the simulation.
+It's an _optional_ file intended to refine site characteristics and minimize the need for redundant definitions of similar equipment.
+In simpler terms, the equipment file streamlines the process of defining granular sites by reducing the manual repetition required to define similar equipment multiple times.

 **Notes on acquisition:** Refer to the section [Virtual World Defining Files](#10-virtual-world-defining-files) for comprehensive instructions on setting up this file.